Amazon River: Arrival of Europeans

 In March 1500, Spanish conquistador Vicente Yáñez Pinzón was the first documented European to sail up the Amazon River.
 Pinzón called the stream Río Santa María del Mar Dulce, later shortened to Mar Dulce, literally, sweet sea, because of its freshwater pushing out into the ocean.
 Another Spanish explorer, Francisco de Orellana, was the first European to travel from the origins of the upstream river basins, situated in the Andes, to the mouth of the river.
-In this journey, Orellana baptized some of the affluents of the Amazonas like Rio Negro, Napo and Jurua.
+In this journey, Orellana baptized some of the affluents of the Amazonas like the Rio Negro, Napo and Jurua.

-The name Amazonas is thought to be taken from the native warriors that attacked this expedition, mostly women, that reminded De Orellana of the mythical female Amazon warriors from the ancient Hellenic culture in Greece (see also Origin of the name).
+The name Amazonas is thought to be taken from the native warriors, mostly women, whose attack on this expedition reminded De Orellana of the mythical female Amazon warriors from the ancient Hellenic culture in Greece (see also Origin of the name).